darr4i/methodology-1/README.md

 # methodology-1

-This console application is a Markdown to HTML converter written in Python.
-Below is an English description of how the program works:

 ## 1. File Reading:
    - The script begins by attempting to open and read the contents of a specified Markdown file (`input_file`) in UTF-8 encoding.